 Wet pour is a two layered system including a base shock pad and a coloured top.
 This is often referred to as ‘rubber tarmac’ or ‘soft tarmac’.

-This wet pour playground surface is available in a wide range of colours, including yellow, green, red epdm and much more.
+Our wet pour playground safety surfacing is available in a wide range of colours, including yellow, green, red EPDM and much more.

 The installation of rubber safety flooring to playgrounds is available in a variety of bright colours.

 All our rubber surfaces are tested to BS EN 1177 standards to meet safety and Critical Fall Height ratings. to use with various playground equipment including swings and climbing frames.

 Wet pour surfacing is becoming increasingly popular for primary schools and nurseries.
 The rubberised play surface is installed in many different depths to meet certain requirements.

 We can also install play graphics on the areas to create fun, educational games for the children to play on.
 When the shock pad is down, the next step is to install the wearing course.
 This is 1-4mm EPDM rubber that we mix with the polyurethane resin and pour onto the shock pad.

 Wet pour surfacing is a surface that can be installed in many different outdoor areas, which include the following: